gregor-torrence/kagemusha/readme.md

 The correct file handling is executed given the extension of the input file's name.

-*The full [XLIFF](https://wiki.oasis-open.org/xliff/) is not yet supported.
-Only the elements seen in the model package.*
+*TODO: The full [XLIFF](https://wiki.oasis-open.org/xliff/) is not yet supported.
+The model package and its tests need to be completed to support all possible elements.*

 ### Developer notes ###